 Running engagement surveys regularly helps you establish performance benchmarks and make sure everything’s moving in the right direction.
 If it’s not, you’ll also get the feedback you need to make changes that are vital to your workplace.

 SurveyMonkey is our go-to tool for capturing employee feedback, program evaluations, annual surveys, and more.
 I love the continuing addition of analytical tools to better understand the data.Line of Business Manager, Baptist Healthcare System, Inc.

-For more efficient patient intake, ask patients to give you their medical information via a survey before they visit your facility.
-Or, if you want patients to fill out your survey in the office, easy access is a QR code away—cutting down on paperwork and errors from illegible data.
+For more efficient patient intake, ask patients to provide history and other information via a survey before they visit your facility.
+Or, if you want patients to fill out your survey in the office, easy access is a QR code away—cutting down on paperwork and potential errors from illegible data.